 Who are we

-YLN is an award-winning, not-for-profit organisation that aims to encourage and enrich the local community through extracurricular activities.
+YLN is an award-winning, not-for-profit organisation that aims to encourage and enrich the local community through extracurricular activities, such as tutoring, motivational programmes, youth mentoring, chess and trips around and outside the UK.

-Based in the heart of East Dulwich, YLN serves families with children in key stages 1–4 living across the London boroughs of Southwark, Lambeth, Lewisham, Croydon and further afield.
-Our aim is to support and empower parents and families in South London to make a difference in their children’s lives.
-We complement, rather than compete with, the efforts of schools by providing a programme of supplementary education (aligned to the national curriculum), to reinforce key skills such as reading, writing and maths.
+Based in East Dulwich, YLN aims to help families living across London including boroughs of Southwark, Lambeth, Lewisham, Croydon and further afield.
+Our aim is to support and empower parents and families in London to make a difference in their children’s lives.
+We support children in key stages 1 – 4 by working alongside the national curriculum in order to enhance their learning and reinforce key skills such as reading, writing and maths.

 YLN provides support to parents and local communities, raising educational awareness and standards that allow them to play active roles in schools and school work.
 We act as a focal point for the spread of new ideas in the field of parental involvement and a voice on how schools are organised and run.

-YLN was established in February 2006 under the umbrella of the Home Office funded Grassroots Rising Community Regeneration Network Team at Southwark Action for Voluntary Organizations (SAVO, now Community Action Southwark, CAS).
+YLN was established in February 2006 under the umbrella of the Home Office funded Grassroots Rising Community Regeneration Network Team at Southwark Action for Voluntary Organisations (SAVO, now Community Action Southwark, CAS).

 We started out as The Youth Dialogue Project, funded by UnLtd’s Refugee Initiative for Social Entrepreneurs.
 The Youth Dialogue Project focused on youth solutions to issues commonly faced by young people with the aim of creating a safer, stronger and more inclusive community, as outlined in the Home Office Charter for Communities.